DaintyJet/VChat_GTER_EggHunter/Metasploit/README.md

 Once we have selected a module there are a [number of commands](https://www.offsec.com/metasploit-unleashed/using-exploits/) we can use, we will only be using a small subset of them.
 Namely we will be using `show` to show what we can configure, with `set` we will configure options used to control the exploit, and finally we will use `exploit` to launch the exploit.

-> [!IMPORTANT]
-> At the time of writing the egghunter used in the Metasploit module is hard-coded in.
-This means if you modify the TAG inserted at the start of the payload you will need to modify the egghunter manually in the source file.

 1. Show options

     <img src="Images/MSFOptions.png">